AnesMaria/Project_capstone/README.md

 # Conclusions
-This project illustrates how machine learning can be used in education by giving administrators and teachers a tool to use when making data-driven decisions that will most effectively meet students' needs. link to the Blog : https://medium.com/p/4ca9cadf3ced/edit
+This project illustrates how machine learning can be used in education by giving administrators and teachers a tool to use when making data-driven decisions that will most effectively meet students' needs.

+Link to the Blog : https://medium.com/p/4ca9cadf3ced/edit

 # Future Work
 Integration with real-time educational data systems and on line learning platforme to prevent the droping out school.